I have lived in Dubai for 15 years, so I’m going to say that I have a fairly good idea on where to stay in Dubai.

 Where to Stay in Ajman

 Ajman is beginning to grow in terms of hospitality and travel (I know because I have a friend who works for the Department of Tourism for Ajman).
 As a travel destination that celebrates culture and outdoor activities, Ajman is a winner.
-And what’s best is that it is 45 minutes from Dubai, the beaches are beautiful and accomodation is somewhat cheaper.
+And what’s best is that it is 45 minutes from Dubai, the beaches are beautiful and accommodation is somewhat cheaper.

 Saray also means palace… which is exactly where you feel you are, as you enter the grand lobby.